fadhilahm/personal-website/frontend/README.md

 - Tailwind CSS for styling
 - DaisyUI for components
 - i18n support for internationalization
-- Storybook for component development
+- Storybook for component development and documentation
 - ESLint for code quality
 - Hot reload support in both local and Docker environments